6 Benefits of Buy Online, Pick up in Store (BOPIS) for Retailers

 But there’s another way for retailers to leverage their stores as a part of an omni-channel fulfillment strategy: Encouraging customers to place their orders online, but pick up in store in lieu of delivery.

-Buy online, pick up in-store (BOPS) has been gaining a lot of steam of late, especially amongst larger retailers who have extensive networks of physical locations to leverage.
+Buy online, pick up in-store (BOPIS, or BOPS) has been gaining a lot of steam of late, especially amongst larger retailers who have extensive networks of physical locations to leverage.
 From Walmart to Target to Kohls to JCPenney, retailers have begun to use buy online, pick up in-store as both a differentiator and to drive profits.

 Below, we discuss some of the greatest benefits of incorporating buy online, pick up in-store into your omni-channel order fulfillment strategy.